KRANTHIKUMARTELLA/BloggingPlatform/README.md

-# College/Department Blogging Platform
+# illinois institute of technology Blogging Platform

-Welcome to the College/Department Blogging Platform!
+Welcome to the illinois institute of technology Blogging Platform!
 This platform serves as a centralized hub for sharing insights, experiences, and resources within our college or department community.

 ## Features